zDany08/zDany08/README.md

 # Hi, zDany here 👋

-I'm a developer with experience in several fields, including web, mobile, and game development.
-Passionate about gaming, I started coding video games, and later expanded my skills to websites and apps.
+I'm a web developer who turns designs and ideas into functional websites and web apps.
+I work with modern technologies to build fast and reliable products.

-## 🌐 Web Development
+## My Web Stack

 <table>
   <tr>